SmogDr/edar_coursebook/docs/07-multivar_eda.md

 </div>

 Below are four examples of bivariate data with differing degrees of correlation: perfect, strong, moderate, and none.
 These are qualitative terms, of course, what is "moderate" to one person may be poor and unacceptable to another.
-Later on, in the [modeling section](#model), we will discuss ways to assess the strength of correlation more quantitatively.
+If you want to see how to assess the strength of correlation more quantitatively, you can explore the Pearson Correlation Coefficient, ***r***, in the [Appendix](#pearson), which is used to quantify the degree of **linear correlation** between two variables.
 <div class="figure" style="text-align: center">
 <img src="./images/correlation_example_1.png" alt="Scatterplot examples showing bivariate data with varying degrees of correlation." width="700pt" />
 <p class="caption">(\#fig:corr-example-1)Scatterplot examples showing bivariate data with varying degrees of correlation.</p>